cristiano-clemente/weather-app/README.md

 Users should be allowed to search for a location.
 This search will guide the users, displaying possible locations containing the users' query as he types.

-Upon selecting a location, he should be able to check the forecast for the next 5 days and the details of today's weather report.
+Upon selecting a location, he/she should be able to check the forecast for the next 5 days and the details of today's weather report.

-We will rely on [MetaWeather](https://www.metaweather.com/api/)'s data.
+The app relies on [MetaWeather](https://www.metaweather.com/api/)'s data.
 It provides endpoints to search for a location from a provided query string and another to fetch the weather report of a location, through its [WOEID](https://en.wikipedia.org/wiki/WOEID) - _Where on Earth ID_.

 ![](weather-app.png)